-Smelt are little anadromous schooling fish (meaning they migrate from freshwater to saltwater) that spawn in rivers and live their lives at sea, much the same way shad, striped bass, and salmon do.
+Smelt are little anadromous schooling fish (meaning they migrate from freshwater to saltwater) that spawn in rivers and live their lives at sea, much the same way shad, striped bass and salmon do.
 They look like bait -- and they are, actually.
 The small four to seven-inch fish are silver with a translucent green and silver back.

-Not a fan of batter?
-Do what I do most often then: Season flour and fry them that way.
+Alternatively, you can season flour, toss the smelt in for a quick coating and fry them that way.
 With just a hint of spice and crust, these little delicacies fly off the plate.
-I have eaten 50 at a sitting.
-And yes, I am proud of that.

-Did I say "eat them whole?"
-Yep.
-I did.
-Here's the deal: Smelt are small, and any fish smaller than 6 inches really should be eaten head, guts, tail and all.
+Smelt are small, and any fish smaller than six inches really should be eaten whole--head, guts, tail and all.
 For those of you who are a little squeamish, don't worry--all you taste is the rich flavor of the meat, plus a pleasing soft crunch from the bones, which will not stick in your throat.

-If, however, eating a whole fish disturbs you, you can cut the heads off with a quick diagonal slice from the top of the head toward the fins on the bottom of the fish and you will be free of both the head and guts -- I even do this on smelt larger than 6 inches.
+If, however, eating a whole fish disturbs you, you can cut the heads off with a quick diagonal slice from the top of the head toward the fins on the bottom of the fish.
+This way you will be free of both the head and guts.
+(You may want to do this on smelt larger than six inches regardless.)

 Give smelt a try.
-They are easy to love, easy to cook and let's face it -- they're awesome fried, eaten with your fingers and dipped in mustard, or your choice of tartar, cocktail or hot sauce.
+They are easy to love, easy to cook and let's face it -- they're perfect fried, eaten with your fingers and dipped in either mustard or your choice of sauce: tartar, cocktail or hot sauce.